 There’s a theme there, right?
 Well, it didn’t stop.
 Bird was the first-overall pick in the 2002 WNBA Draft and has lit up the Women’s National Basketball Association ever since her rookie season.

 Additionally, Bird has won five EuroLeague and Russian National League championships playing for Dynamo Moscow, Spartak Moscow Region, and UMMC Ekaterinburg during the WNBA offseason.
+Indeed, her dominance extends beyond her WNBA career.

 If that’s not enough for her basketball career, Bird has four Olympic gold medals with Team USA and four more FIBA World Championships and World Cup gold medals with the US national team.
+She’s played for Team USA with fellow basketball legend Diana Taurasi.
+The dynamic duo along with Washington Mystics great Tina Charles are going for another gold medal at the 2020 summer Olympics in Tokyo.

 Sue Bird Net Worth